supervisely-ecosystem/yolov8/serve/README.md

 YOLOv9 builds on the advancements of YOLOv8 by further improving the model's performance and efficiency.
 It incorporates extended feature extraction techniques, advanced loss functions and optimized training processes for better accuracy and faster inference times.

-YOLOv10, the latest iteration, introduces consistent dual assignments for NMS-free training and adopts a holistic efficiency-accuracy-driven model design strategy.
+YOLOv10 introduces consistent dual assignments for NMS-free training and adopts a holistic efficiency-accuracy-driven model design strategy.

+YOLOv11, the latest iteration in the YOLO series, continues the trend of balancing accuracy and efficiency with significant advancements.
+It introduces a hybrid architecture that combines the strengths of anchor-free and anchor-based methods, allowing the model to adapt dynamically based on the characteristics of the input data.

 **Efficient Inference:**